gordonwatts/func_adl_servicex_type_generator/README.md

 * [ ] Support R22
 * [ ] First release of package (documentation on how to run and build, pushing type info to pypi, making it easy to use, etc.)
 * [ ] For version 2 plan out support for a flat ROOT `TTree` file.
+* [ ] Understand how to do specialized corrections (e.g. morriond, etc.) - where the recommendations are different from the release

 ## Development